FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 Regular Goal Result is a composite quantity consisting of several attributes.
 Relevant Upper Bound and Relevant Lower Bound are REQUIRED attributes, Conditional Throughput is a RECOMMENDED attribute.
 Stopping conditions for the corresponding Search Goal MUST be satisfied.
+{::comment}

+    [MB90]: To do what?
+I’m afraid we need to explicit the meaning here.

+    [VP]: Yes, reformulate.

+{:/comment}

 Discussion:

 Both relevant bounds MUST exist.
+{::comment}

+    [MB91]: Isn’t this redundant with listing the bounds as required in the previous definition?

+    [VP]: Do we need separation between may-not-exist and must-exist quantities?
+    Either way, reformulate.

+{:/comment}

 If the implementation offers Goal Width as a Search Goal attribute, the distance between the Relevant Lower Bound